 Everyone has experienced some form of disappointment throughout their lifetime.
 These circumstances are inevitable.
-For me, during these last few years, this is an episode that I’ve repeatedly lived with similar and different situations.
-I talked about by recent experience here and since then, I’ve continued to be confronted with situations that I would describe as unpleasant and disappointing.
-What I have come to learn is that although these experiences have been traumatic, chaotic, and overwhelming, sometimes these events are necessary for our own personal growth.
-For this week, I am going to talk about the 5 most important things I’ve learned when things went south, in the hopes that you resonate and take in something new to apply in your own life.
+For us, during these last few years, this is an episode that we have repeatedly lived with similar and different situations.
+What we have come to learn is that although these experiences have been traumatic, chaotic, and overwhelming, sometimes these events are necessary for our own personal growth.
+For this week, we are going to talk about the 5 most important things we have learned when things went south, in the hopes that you resonate and take in something new to apply in your own life.

 - Be mindful and aware of the present situation in front of you.